UKHomeOffice/dq-tf-dataingest/README.md

 ### main.tf

-This file has the basic components for EC2 instances
+This file has the basic components for an RDS instances
 - Private subnet and route table association
-- Two EC2 instances using the connectivity tester module
+- One RDS instances
-- Security group for the SQL and Web server
+- Security group for the SQL

+### iam.tf

+IAM policies used by the S3 buckets.

+### mds-rds.tf

+Deploys an RDS instance along with a security and database resource group.

 ### outputs.tf